daisybio/circRNA-sponging/README.md

 ```

 #### Sample Grouping for Better Visualization
-This feature can be used if the samples can be partitioned into different conditions or groups.
-If the sample grouping is specified, the samples will be colored according to their grouping in the plots showing sponging candidates, facilitating a better visualization andresults interpretation.
+This feature should be used if the samples belong to different groups.
+If a grouping is specified, the samples will be colored accordingly in the plots showing sponging candidates, facilitating a better visualization and results interpretation.
 The file containing the sample grouping should be structured as shown below and specified using the parameter:
 ```
-  --sample_group path/to/sample.group.tsv
+  --sample_group [path/to/sample.group.tsv]
 ```
 ```
   sample | group